Last Updated on

 Step 5: Finalise the budget

-Allocating a marketing budget can be risky business but there are ways of ensuring that you are making the right choices.
+Allocating a marketing budget can be a risky business but there are ways of ensuring that you are making the right choices.
 If you have historical marketing performance data, allocating budget based on this insight is the best possible way forward.

 If you don’t have historic marketing performance data or you are looking for ways of making decisions on budgeting in new marketing channels, I’d recommend finding the performance benchmarks for your intended marketing mix.
 This will help you get a sense of the effectiveness that the budget will have and how much budget will be required to hit your business goal.